• NlightNFotis a year ago

 What they don't mention, is that these environment variable values are only enabled on a case-by-case basis for every package.
 Which means, you can't just expect to be able to easily rebuild an arbitrary package without cleaning first, i.e. doing an incremental build.
 You have to look at debian/rules, which is highly unstructured (unlike PKGBUILD), uses tons of DEB_ makefile variables which I have no understanding of.

-• sevensor 10 months ago
+• sevensor a year ago

 To a great extent, the experience of using Arch is the experience of reading the Wiki and doing what it says.
 I say this without any judgement implied: if you don’t want to read the Wiki, Arch is not for you.
 Debian is an excellent distribution.